 Our ultimate goal is to provide an impactful option for music and cultural arts education while developing a new generation of steelpan players, builders, tuners, teachers and advocates.
 The growth and advancement of this musical instrument is ensured by providing opportunities for engagement that meet individuals where they are.
 Barrels to Beethoven seeks to meet its mission and vision for steelpan preservation through a variety of programs.

 Program Offerings and Workshops

 We offer a broad range of learning opportunities for folks of all ages, including:

 Lessons: Individual, Group, Adult Band, Youth Ensemble

 Steelpan in the Classroom: A curriculum developed specifically for ages 8-14 and brought into the classroom.
 Sessions can be developed for six week or year long courses

 Pan camp: A week-long summer camp for youth ages 8-14.
 During the week children are introduced to the steelpan, taught steelpan technique, the history and culture of the instrument and performance skills.
 At the end of the week, the camp puts on a performance for family and friends!

-Pan Builders Workshop: An in-depth course on building and tuning the steelpan that will help to develop a newly skilled workforce of builders and tuners.
+Pan Builders Education: An in-depth course on building and tuning the steelpan that will help to develop a newly skilled workforce of builders and tuners.